 The audience reactions, absurdity, and grossness of the whole thing made it an Internet legend.
-The video now has over two million views on YouTube, and climbing.
+The video now has over 2.8 million views on YouTube and climbing.

-In January 1972, the artist Vito Acconci performed his piece Seedbed.
+In January 1972, the artist Vito Acconci performed his piece "Seedbed."
 He climbed into a small slanted room, barely large enough for him to lie down.
-Then, when people came into the room, with him hidden below the boards, he began to masturbate to the sounds of people moving around him.
-What's weirder is that he narrated the entire time, explaining what he imagined doing with these strangers in the room around him, and broadcast it into the room for them all to hear.
+Then, when people came into the room, with him hidden below the boards, he began to perform self-service to the sounds of people moving around him.
+What's weirder is that he narrated the entire time, explaining what he imagined doing with these strangers in the room around him, and broadcasted it into the room for them all to hear.

-The idea was to create an intimate connection between artist and audience, even though the two couldn't see each other.
-Sorry, but getting that intimate usually involves having a nice dinner first.
+The idea was to create what The MET describes as an "intimate connection between artist and audience," even though the two couldn't see each other.